IMG Rainier Glacier Skills Seminar Itinerary

 Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m.
 This pre-climb meeting of 4-5 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
-Topics to be covered include an introduction of the entire team, an introduction to Mt.
+Topics to be covered include an introduction of the entire team; an introduction to Mt.
 Rainier National Park, its mission and ecology; a safety briefing.
 Review personal clothing and equipment with discussion.
-Review group food and gear and sort loads.
 Practice specific knots useful for the seminar and construct prussik slings.
-Practice self rescue with both prussiks and mechanical ascenders.
-Learn additional rope handling skills, belaying and an introduction to hauling systems for rope rescues.
+Learn additional rope handling skills and belaying as time permits.

-Day 3 After an early breakfast, the team will continue skills training with ice axe and crampons in preparation to navigating higher up the glacier.
+Day 3 After an early breakfast, the team will continue skills training with ice axe and crampons in preparation for navigating higher up the glacier.
 The team will break camp and ascend the Paradise Glacier to a camp at an altitude below 9,000 feet.
 This camp will be situated to take maximum advantage of nearby crevasses for training.